billodiallo/capstone1/README.md

-Clone of the New York Times website page.
+Capstone Project website page.
 This project features Positioning and floating elements.

 ## Built With